 Sometimes you just need to take a break—and often a good laugh will do.

 These funny podcasts are full of humor.
 A good joke or funny statement can actually combat mood disorders.
 It seems that laughter can really be the best medicine when you are feeling bad, mentally.
 It’s been proven by science!
 As stated in an article on Live Happy, laughter and fun are powerful agents in alleviating the symptoms of stress, anxiety, and other conditions.

 Laughter and humor trigger the release of dopamine and serotonin, the hormones that can lift your mood.
 They can even increase the production of endorphins, which relieve your brain from chemicals that allow you to feel pain.

 Because of that, most psychologists suggest watching shows or listening to live entertainments that bring joy and laughter.

 In this post, we have compiled the 27 best and most entertaining podcasts that you can listen to this year.
 If you want to feel happy every day, watching or listening to them once or twice a day might not be a bad idea.

 Some of the guests O'Brien has had on his podcast include Adam Sandler, Will Ferrell, Kristen Bell, and Dax Shepard.
 This funny podcast has gotten great positive reviews from its listeners.
 Fans note that they enjoy listening to a more vulnerable, behind-the-scenes feel from the host.
 O'Brien uses self-deprecating humor, which makes the show feel accessible to listeners as well.

-Anna Faris created this podcast due to her love of talking about relationships.
+Anna Faris created Anna Faris Is Unqualified due to her love of talking about relationships.
 Each episode includes an interview with a celebrity or someone who is active in pop culture, as well as phone calls with listeners who are seeking relationships and other advice.
 Anna and her co-host, Sim Sarna, have made over 150 episodes of this podcast to date.